 Remote Sensing & GIS

-We are leaders in applying aerial and satellite multi-spectral imagery to remotely derive ecological information at the scale of a single site or at the landscape-level, using Remote Sensing & GIS technologies.
+We are leaders in the application of Remote Sensing & GIS technologies to remotely derive ecological information at the scale of a single site, or at the landscape-level.

 Remote sensing uses drone, airborne, or satellite sensors to collect information about the earth’s surface without disturbing the area that is being observed.
 This method provides us with detailed information and measurements that can be used to inventory, map, and assess the condition of natural habitats.
 Because information is automatically collected and can be processed quickly using machine learning, remote sensing is ideally suited to assess and monitor large areas that would otherwise be too costly to assess on the ground.